keenlabs/KeenClient-Scala/README.md

 // Or using map
 resp map { println("I succeeded!") } getOrElse { println("I failed :(") }

-// You can even generate a scoped key! val masterKeen = new Client with Master
+// You can generate scoped keys using a client ... val masterKeen = new Client with Master

 val scopedKey = masterKeen.getScopedKey(List("read"))